Infrastructure on track as bipartisan Senate coalition grows

 WASHINGTON (AP) — After weeks of fits, starts and delays, the Senate is on track to give final approval to the $1 trillion bipartisan infrastructure plan, with a growing coalition of Democrats and Republicans prepared to lift the first phase of President Joe Biden’s rebuilding agenda to passage.

-Final Senate votes are expected Tuesday, and the bill would then go to the House.
+Final Senate votes are expected around 11 a.m.
+EDT Tuesday, and the bill would then go to the House.

 All told, some 70 senators appear poised to carry the bipartisan package to passage, a potentially robust tally of lawmakers eager to tap the billions in new spending for their states and to show voters back home they can deliver.